MaxSpur/unity-vr-et-workshop/docs/6-gaze.md

 Again, we can reuse our previous VR Unity projects to save time, practice the necessary steps to set one up from scratch.

-Make sure that SteamVR and the SRAnipal packages are [installed and imported](2-vr-interaction.md#installing-and-importing-packages) into our project, and that we have a [\[CameraRig\] object instead of the default MainCamera](2-vr-interaction.md#the-camera-rig) in our hierarchy.

 Have a Scrips folder in our assets, as well as a Resource folder, which contains the [pop.mp3 audio sample](3-runtime.md#making-it-pop) we've used before.

 Have a [Plane 3D object as a floor](2-vr-interaction.md#adding-objects) in the scene — name it `Floor`.

 ## Setting up gaze tracking

+Make sure that SteamVR and the SRAnipal packages are [installed and imported](2-vr-interaction.md#installing-and-importing-packages) into our project, and that we have a [\[CameraRig\] object instead of the default MainCamera](2-vr-interaction.md#the-camera-rig) in our hierarchy.

+From the `ViveSR/Prefabs` folder in the projects folder, drag the __SRanipal Eye Tracking Framework__ into your scene's hierarchy — anything will do.

+!!! warning "Potential issues with this prefab"
+    Normally this should be all that you need to do, but if the console throws errors when you're starting the eye tracker, go to the __SRanipal Eye Tracking Framework__ object in your scene, and change its *Enable Eye Version* parameter to `2`.

 There are a number of procedures necessary to do in code in order to have an eye tracker running and being useful in Unity, and they can be quite lengthy. __Download__ this script file and place it in your Scripts folder in the Project browser: <a href="EyeTrackingCtrlr.cs" download>EyeTrackingCtrlr.cs</a>.